What is next of kin and how do courts determine it?

 Order of inheritance

-Intestate administration differs from state to state, so you should check with your local laws.
+Intestate administration varies from state to state, so check your local laws.
 But the most common order of priority for inheritance is:

 • Spouse or domestic partner